alexander-azizi-martin/inventory-manager/README.md

 > Note the initial load of the website might be a little slow since Heroku puts the server to sleep after 30 minutes of inactivity.

-The available endpoints to the REST api can found in `REST.md`.

 ## Getting Started

 1. Install [Node JS](https://nodejs.org/en/download/), [PostgresSQL](https://www.postgresql.org/download/), and [Yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable)